-- 1. If a student wishes to be a member of a school co-curricular activity, he/she must develop a sense of loyalty to that activity.
-If circumstances arise whereby the student cannot attend practice or a meeting, every attempt should be made to notify the coach or advisor by personal contact, phone call, or written statement from a parent/guardian prior to the missed practice or meeting.
-The only legitimate excuses for missing a contest or practice are illness, injury, funeral, or an emergency.
-Working, hunting, weddings, or travel are not necessarily legitimate excuses and shall be handled as seen fit by each coach. - 2.
+- If a student wishes to be a member of a school co-curricular activity, he/she must develop a sense of loyalty to that activity.
+If circumstances arise whereby the student cannot attend practice or a meeting, it is the athlete's responsibility to complete the athletic department's Pre-Planned Absence Form within 24 hours of the absence.
+The only legitimate excuses for missing a contest or practice are illness, injury, funeral, or an emergency. - 2.
 A participant must be in school all day on the day in which he/she is to practice or participate in a contest except in cases of family emergency, excused preplanned absences, or a written medical release obtained from a physician.
 All students involved in co-curricular activities are required to attend classes regularly.
 Those delinquent in class attendance are subject to disciplinary action.
 Lack of attendance in classes may result in failure of class work resulting in ineligibility. - 3.
 Because students are encouraged to be involved in co-curricular activities, coaches and advisors will work to decrease the likelihood of conflicts in schedules.
-Because avoiding conflicts in scheduling is not always possible, a student who misses an activity to compete in another shall not be coerced or penalized for the choice that the student and parents/guardians must make. - Excessive absence from practices, games, or activities may be cause for removal from the group.
+Because avoiding conflicts in scheduling is not always possible, a student who misses an activity to compete in another shall not be coerced or penalized for the choice that the student and parents/quardians must make. - Excessive absence from practices, games, or activities may be cause for removal from the group.